yansun7/thermostat/README.md

 # Thermostat

-This example creates a Thermostat device using the ESP Matter data model.
+This creates a Thermostat device using the ESP

-## 1. Additional Environment Setup
+Matter data model.

-No additional setup is required.
+The Thermostat is verified working with versions below:

-## 2. Post Commissioning Setup
+- esp-idf: tag/v5.4.1

-No additional setup is required.
+- esp-matter: release/v1.4.2